claireso/bookmarks/README.md

 Bookmarks
 ====================
 Bookmarks is a self hosted application to store your bookmarks.
 It is build with Express 4 and MongoDB.
+PhantomJs is used to take screencapture of your bookmarks.
+You need to install it on your sever.
-Today, this application is still in beta.
+This application is still in beta.

 Install it
 ---------------------